 With the initial development phase completed, the project team is now finalising a commercialisation plan for the OFSP products, focusing on market positioning, distribution and long-term sustainability of the value chain.

-A proposal for Phase Two has also been developed, with a focus on scaling up production, deepening SMME participation and expanding market penetration.
+A proposal for Phase Two has also been developed by the Tri alliance, with a focus on scaling up production, deepening SMME participation and expanding market penetration.
 Additionally, two more SMMEs were incubated beyond the original project target, thus expanding the programme’s impact.

 “The secret to commercialisation of sweet potato products is when the crop has found its place among the family of potatoes, aligned to the African Continental Free Trade Area agreement and Science, Technology and Innovation Strategy for Africa 2034,” adds Dr Ereck Chakauya, Agency into the African Union Development Agency-NEPAD (AUDA-NEPAD) SANBio Network Manager, whose role is to ensure the OFSP products reach a wider African market.